w3ds-docs/w3ds-docs/content/docs/glossary.md

 ## Post-Platform (and/or Service)

 A service or platform that can operate with eVaults in the W3DS (dataless) mode.
 Post-platforms sync data with eVaults via the Web3 Adapter and Awareness Protocol.

 ---

+## Post-Platforms Foundation

+A non-profit organization focused on developing the infrastructure layer of W3DS.

+---